-For WOCBP participants, pregnancy checks prior to MRI will be performed in line with local MRI practices and this may include a urine HCG pregnancy test.
+For WOCBP participants recruited in Analysis Stage 1, pregnancy checks prior to MRI will be performed in line with local MRI practices and this may include a urine HCG pregnancy test.
 This will be documented in the MRI checklist or medical notes.
 Clinical discretion should be exercised if a pregnancy test is required for WOCBP participants at follow up visits prior to any dispensing when no MRI is performed.

-If a pregnancy occurs in a trial participant, it is a reportable event and female trial participants must stop trial treatment.
+If a pregnancy occurs in a trial participant in all Analysis stages, it is a reportable event and female trial participants must stop trial treatment.
 Please refer to section 5.12 and section 7.2.2 for how it must be reported.
 A further information sheet must be provided and informed consent form completed to obtain consent to collect information and outcome of the pregnancy and health of the baby up to 30 days following the birth.